kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/Metros-Part3.md

 Hands On: Plot the Degree Histogram
 ===================================

+1. Import the BreezeViz library
+2. Define a function to calculate the degree histogram
+3. Calculate the probability distribution for the degree histogram
+4. Graph the results

+## Import the BreezeViz library

     import breeze.linalg._
     import breeze.plot._

+## Define a function to calculate the degree histogram

 Define a function to create a histogram of the degrees.
-See metrosGraph.degrees... from above.
-Only include countries!
+The function is nearly identical to how the histogram was computed in the previous hands on exercise.
+Remember to only include countries!

 input: